mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 11, 2018
+- Add version checking to compare images to the framework.
+- Clarify various lab manuals

 June 2, 2018
 - When installing on Ubuntu 18, use docker.io instead of docker-ce
 - The capinout caused a crash when a "sudo su" monitored command is followed by